FarronF/limerick-council-meetings/meetings/2016/03/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council 25th January 2016.md

 The Motion was seconded by Councillor Sheahan (J) and agreed.

-It was also agreed to circulate the Motion to all Local Authorities for support.--- 20
+It was also agreed to circulate the Motion to all Local Authorities for support.
+---
+20

 23.